-To search across all the Notebooks you own or have access to, select “All Notebooks.”
-To search selected Notebooks rather than all of them, select the third option shown above: “Selected Notebooks.”
-Next, click the yellow bar that reads “Select Notebooks to search”.
-When you do this, a drop-down menu will expand showing all of your Notebooks, each with a checkbox next to it.
-Check all the Notebooks you want to search, as shown below:
+To search across all the Notebooks you own or have access to, select ‘All Notebooks’.
+To search selected Notebooks rather than all of them, scroll down to see all searchable Notebooks below ‘Selected Notebooks’ and check all the Notebooks you want to search, as shown below:

-After entering in the details in your query, to execute the search, click theicon at the bottom left of the Advanced Search window.
+After entering in the details in your query, to execute the search, click the ‘Search’ button at the bottom right of the Advanced Search window.
 When this happens, you will see all your Notebooks (or the selected Notebooks) returned on the left-hand side of the screen, under the “Search Results” folder, as shown below:

 The numbers at the end of each listed Notebook indicate the number of hits your query returned for that particular Notebook.
-When you click any one of these Notebook icons, you will see the entries from the selected Notebook that match your query.
+When you click any one of these Notebook, you will see the entries from the selected Notebook that match your query.
 Just as with all searches, the matching search terms or selected content will be highlighted whenever possible.
-In the example below, the query used the “Entries After Date” and “Entries Before Date” fields, so the material that is highlighted are the timestamps for each entry:

 Also, notice in the screenshot above the page links (in red boxes) and the “Sort By“ drop-down menu at the top of the page.
 Each item on the search result page comes with its own page link.
 When clicked, this link takes you (in a new tab) to the page on which the entry matching your query resides.